varunchitre15/android_kernel_samsung_janice/README.md

-Kernel Source for Samsung Galaxy S Advance (GT-I9070)
+Kernel Source for ThunderZap(TZ) kernel included in JetMOD
 =============================

  Compiling the source: